Alternate Rogue: Expanded

 Prerequisites: 7th-level Rogue, Cost: 2 Exploit Di e

 On impact, caustic acid explodes outward, forcing creatures within 10 feet to make a Dexterity saving throw.
-On a failure, targets take acid damage equal to your Sneak Attack bonus and are coated in alchemical acid for 1 minute.
+On a failure, they take acid damage equal to your Sneak Attack bonus and are coated in alchemical acid for 1 minute.
 On a success, they take half as much acid damage and are not coated.

 Incendiary Bomb